 The Hendrix College Faculty Handbook is an official publication of the Office of Academic Affairs.
 In it the faculty defines the terms and conditions of professional life and the nature of the self-governance structure at Hendrix College, and the Handbook thus constitutes an important reference for all members of the faculty.
 Acceptance of a faculty appointment at Hendrix College implies acceptance of College policies and procedures.
-The information, policies, and procedures in this handbook are in effect at Hendrix College beginning on August 1, 2021.
+This implied acceptance includes the policies and procedures in both this Handbook as well as the Employee Handbook compiled by the Human Resources Office.

 The faculty as a corporate body is charged with certain duties and responsibilities under the College’s Charter and Bylaws.
 These duties and responsibilities establish the faculty as a group of professional colleagues exercising a large degree of self-governance in pursuit of the College’s mission.
 Implicit in the broad authority the faculty enjoys over academic matters is an endorsement of the principle of academic freedom.

 The College’s governance structure is meant to ensure close cooperation and shared responsibility between the faculty and the administration, with contributions from students where appropriate.
 In some areas, such as curriculum, calendar, and schedule, the faculty assumes primary responsibility.
 In others, such as financial and physical resources, personnel, and facilities, the administration’s role is primary, but the faculty plays an important part in determining how best to distribute and employ these resources.